Pregnant Carrie Underwood Reveals She Suffered 3 Miscarriages in Last 2 Years: 'I Got Mad'

 “I had always been afraid to be angry,” Underwood explained of her reaction to the heartbreak on CBS.
 “Because we are so blessed.
 And my son, Isaiah, is the sweetest thing.
 And he’s the best thing in the world.
 And I’m like, ‘If we can never have any other kids, that’s okay, because he’s amazing.’
 And I have this amazing life.
 Like, really, what can I complain about?
 I can’t.
 I have an incredible husband, incredible friends, an incredible job, an incredible kid.
 Can I be mad?
 No.”

-But when she was having a fourth miscarriage, “I got mad,” Underwood told CBS News’ Tracy Smith.
+But when she thought she might be suffering a fourth miscarriage, “I got mad,” Underwood told CBS News’ Tracy Smith.

 One of her most emotional moments came as she cuddled with her son and thought, “Why on Earth do I keep getting pregnant if I can’t have a kid?
 Like, what is this?
 Shut the door.
 Like, do something.
 Either shut the door or let me have a kid.”